 Greater safety and reliability through online monitoring and control

-Vogelsang systems for online monitoring and data acquisition for rail transportation
+Vogelsang systems for online monitoring and data acquisition for railway transportation

-As the experts know, what goes on in train yards is essentially the same as rush-hour traffic in a big city.
-Operators of railroads just can't afford to have traffic jams, accidents, or breakdowns.
+As the experts know, what goes on in railway depots is essentially the same as rush-hour traffic in a big city.
+Operators of railway tracks just can't afford to have traffic jams, accidents, or breakdowns.
 It is therefore of tremendous economic importance to directly monitor the location of passenger cars and any malfunctions in service and maintenance stations by means of central data acquisition.
 This can then also be used as the basis for inspections.

 Vogelsang provides its customers with technical systems to meet this need: